paulghaddad/baby_site/src/pages/blog/2022-10-03-babies-need-unstructured-playtime-too.md

 featuredpost: false
 featuredimage: /img/img_9300.jpeg
 ---
+“Kids need more unstructured play.”
+I’ve heard and read this claim dozens of times, and I happen to agree.

 But this need isn’t just relevant to school-aged kids.
 It’s also relevant to babies.
 Babies need unstructured playtime, too!

 Let baby take the lead without intervening with a new stimulus -- a book or toy -- or parental instruction.
 Instead, give baby an opportunity to discover, learn, and make connections on his own; you sit back and observe.